Following are the general policies of the University and the Financial Aid Office.

 Satisfactory Academic Progress:

 Students who withdraw from the institution will have 100 percent of their tuition and fees refunded during the first calendar week of the term.
 Beginning with the eighth calendar day of the term, tuition will be recalculated on a prorated basis.
 Room and board charges will be refunded on a prorated basis beginning with the first day of the term.
 Any financial aid credited to the student's account will also be adjusted.
 No refund is made after 60 percent of the term has passed.
 Review the complete policy online.
-For information specific to 2014-2015 please click here.

 Military and Veteran Assistance